davitmadoyan/ansible-modules-logicmonitor/README.md

 ansible-modules-logicmonitor
 =========
-Ansible modules for interacting with Logicmonitor API to create/update/remove Logicmonitor devicegroups and devices.
+Ansible modules for interacting with Logicmonitor API to create, update or remove Logicmonitor devicegroups and devices.

 Requirements
 ------------
 An existing LogicMonitor account.
-These modules should always be performed on localhost (one can also use "delegate_to: localhost").
+These modules should always be performed on `localhost` (one can also use `delegate_to: localhost`).
 There are no benefits to running these tasks on the remote host since this module mostly preforms API calls to Logicmonitor's API server.

 Usage
 ------------
-Install the modules in ./library directory at the playbook level using `ansible-galaxy install` command.
+Install the modules in `./library` directory at the playbook level using `ansible-galaxy install` command.
 Details can be found [here](https://docs.ansible.com/ansible/latest/dev_guide/developing_locally.html#adding-a-module-locally)
 #### Example
 ```yaml
 ---